dovecot/documentation/source/settings/core.rst

    :values: @boolean

-   If ``yes``, disables the LOGIN command and all other plaintext authentication unless SSL/TLS is used (LOGINDISABLED capability).
+   If ``yes``, disables the LOGIN command and all other plaintext authentication unless SSL/TLS is used (LOGINDISABLED capability) or the connection is "secured":

+     * Client IP is in :dovecot_core:ref:`login_trusted_networks`
+     * Client IP is from localhost, and it's not coming from HAProxy listener

    See :ref:`dovecot_ssl_configuration` for more detailed explanation of how this setting interacts with the :dovecot_core:ref:`ssl` setting.